den-materials/express/readme.md

 At this point you can share the project code and future developers will run `npm install` to get the packages listed in `package.json` (instead of through git), which saves git from also having to track a large `node_modules` folder.

-> Challenge: initialize a new project and use npm to require `express` in it.
-Follow the best practices listed above so you could easily share the project with another developer.

 ## Request Response Cycle

 ![request](http://i.imgur.com/YXgj8.png)